 Project Lead The Way® (PLTW)

-The nation's leading provider of rigorous STEM education for middle and high school students, Project Lead The Way is a comprehensive curriculum that emphasizes critical thinking, creativity, innovation, and real-world problem solving.
-The hands-on, project-based program engages students on multiple levels, exposes them to areas of study including engineering technology, civil engineering and biomedical science, and provides a foundation for college and career success in STEM-related fields.
+The leading provider of rigorous and innovative STEM education for middle and high school students, Project Lead The Way is a comprehensive curriculum that emphasizes critical thinking, creativity, innovation, and real-world problem solving.
+The hands-on, project-based program engages students on multiple levels, exposes them to areas of study including engineering technology, civil engineering, and biomedical science, and provides a foundation for college and career success in STEM-related fields.
 To learn more, visit pltw.org.